Spreadsheet & table updated weekly

 AbbVie has started a small venture into the medical marijuana industry.
 The company received FDA approval to sell its drug Marinol, which is marijuana-based.
 Marinol is used for the treatment of nausea and vomiting in patients enduring chemotherapy.
 Marinol is also used for increasing appetite in patients with HIV/AIDS or certain cancers.

 Marinol is not a large revenue driver for AbbVie, but it seems possible that AbbVie will continue to expand in this space if there is potential for increased medical usage of marijuana or marijuana-based products.

 Investors don’t have the high risks that are associated with an investment into a marijuana pure play, but could still benefit from growth of the medical marijuana industry.
-AbbVie trades at just 9.6 times 2019’s profits and offers a sizeable dividend yield of 5.1%.
-It is one of our favorite Dividend Aristocrat buys today.
+AbbVie trades at a very inexpensive valuation of just 7.6 times 2019’s profits right now, due to a sell-off following its announcement that the company would take over Allergan.
+AbbVie also offers a very sizeable dividend yield of 6.3% right here.
+Due to its yield, its low valuation, and its share price upside potential AbbVie is one of our favorite Dividend Aristocrat buys today.

 Indirect Marijuana Exposure Stock: Altria

 Altria (MO) is one of the largest tobacco companies in the world.
 Altria produces and sells cigarettes under the Marlboro brand in the US.
 The company also sells several other cigarette brands, cigar brands, and non-smokeable tobacco products to round out the company’s product portfolio.
 In addition, Altria owns a 10% stake in Anheuser-Busch InBev (BUD), which is one of the world’s largest beer companies.